buckets/policies/privacy-policy.md

 How we use your email address:

 - We reply to your emails.
-- If you sign up for newsletters, we give your email address [MailChimp](https://mailchimp.com/) and we email you newsletters.
+- If you sign up for newsletters, we give your email address to [MailChimp](https://mailchimp.com/) and we email you newsletters.
 You may unsubscribe at any time.
 - We email you a license when you purchase one.
 - We give your email address to [Stripe](https://www.stripe.com) or [PayPal](https://www.paypal.com/) (you choose which one) for credit card processing and to email you a receipt.